Ritesh381/Random-Stuff/README.md

 This website allows users to upload and browse products (referred to as "things" for fun).
 Users can:

+- Sign up and log in to access the platform.
 - Add products with a title, description, visual, funny use case, and a link for further exploration.
 - Browse and search for products added by others.
-- Discover quirky and creative ideas shared by the community.

-Currently, the website features local storage for saving data.
-A backend connection will be integrated soon to enable better functionality and global accessibility.
+- Manage their added products via the dashboard.
+- Stay logged in even after closing the website until they manually log out.

+The website is now fully backed by **Supabase**, enabling global storage and accessibility of all added products.

 ## Features

+1. **User Authentication:**

+   - Sign up and log in to add products (powered by **Supabase**).
+   - Persistent login ensures users stay logged in until they manually log out.
+   - Secure authentication flow to manage user data.

-1. **Add Your Thing:**
+2. **Add Your Thing:**

    - Upload a product (or "thing") with:
      - Title
      - Description